udaysinh-git/Socrative-Attendance/README.md

 * You have a Windows/Linux/Mac machine.
 * You have read the [Nextcord documentation](https://nextcord.readthedocs.io/en/latest/).
 * You have a MongoDB Atlas account.
+* You have a Discord bot token.
+You can follow this [guide](https://discordpy.readthedocs.io/en/stable/discord.html) to get one.
+* You have an OpenAI API token.
+You can follow this [guide](https://www.howtogeek.com/885918/how-to-get-an-openai-api-key/) to get one.

 ## Installing Chotu Bot